parrt/msds692/hw/tfidf.md

 Any difference in words or TFIDF scores are treated as a 0 for that test.
 There are 12 randomly-selected test files used and you must get everything right for each file.
 I have computed the right values and stored them in a pickled file, `corpus.pkl`, which is how the test compares your work for correctness.
 (It compares the filename to list of (value,tfidf score) tuples).

+Your tests should run in less than about 45s when I test it on my fast box.

 We will also make a quick check that your `common.py` and `summarize.py` scripts generate the right output.